OPS-E2E-PPE/VBA-Docs/api/Project.Application.EnterpriseResourcesImportEx.md

 ## Remarks

 Using the **EnterpriseResourcesImportEx** method with no arguments starts the **Resource Import Wizard**.
 Used that way, the method corresponds to the **Import Resources to Enterprise** command in the **Add Resources** drop-down menu of the **Resource** tab in the Ribbon.

+> [!NOTE]
- **Note**  The  **EnterpriseResourcesImportEx** method starts the file **Open** dialog box, with a list of enterprise projects.
+> The **EnterpriseResourcesImportEx** method starts the file **Open** dialog box, with a list of enterprise projects.
 You can open an enterprise project that contains local resources or a local project.
 Alternately, you can use the **[ResourceMappingDialog](Project.Application.ResourceMappingDialog.md)** method instead of **EnterpriseResourcesImportEx** to avoid the extra step of opening a project.

 The **EnterpriseResourcesImportEx** method is available in Project Professional only and requires a connection with Project Server.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]